CodePiru/odin-landing-page/README.md

 This is just a fake webpage for a fake company.

-Images from Peggy_Marco in Pixabay
+Images from Peggy_Marco and lakexyde in Pixabay